 With 2017 quickly approaching, now is a good time to review all that occurred in 2016 for your business and plan for what improvements you can make in the year ahead.
 Business owners like to use this time as an opportunity to wrap up the year by reassessing their game plan and reviewing business operations models.
 This means considering changes in the way that you operate, or maintaining the status quo if it’s working for your company.
-When reviewing your payment processing statement or in trying to find best credit card processing services, consider these four factors in how merchant services are rated.
+When reviewing your payment processing statement or trying how to find the best credit card processing services for your business, consider these four factors in how merchant services are rated.

 The upcoming year is a good time to invest in physical credit card equipment, especially now that the sun is setting on the EMV liability shift.
 It will become more and more difficult to accept credit card payments in the future if your business is not equipped for EMV.
 Payline Data has services and equipment ready for EMV to keep merchants earning revenue seamlessly.

 Even though you know how to accept credit cards at your business, it’s possible that you don’t know what every number means on your processing statement.
 There is no doubt that you are paying various unavoidable fees as determined by your credit card processing services provider and card-issuing banks.
 These fees may seem unimportant with a quick glance of your statement but over time can add up to something that could hurt your business.

 We recently wrote about the fees you may be overlooking.
 It’s important to work with a payment processor who will be honest about the fees you are paying each month.
 Payline can provide your business with a complimentary statement analysis where a dedicated representative will highlight the unnecessary fees you’re likely paying month-to-month.
 This is one easy solution that can show you where you can be saving money and increase profits by thousands of dollars at your business.